Ann Arbor Undue Influence Attorney

 - The alleged influencer had the opportunity to influence (e.g. regularly cared for the person who was supposedly influenced)

 There are usually two (or more) sides to the story in an undue influence case.
 Did Mom leave her house to the next-door neighbor out of gratitude for his regular visits, help, and kindness, or because he threatened to stop helping her, or even to harm her, if she didn't leave him the house?
 Did Grandpa make his aide the beneficiary on his retirement account in recognition of her faithful service, or because she threatened to withhold his medication and care if he didn't?

 Ordinarily, the burden of proof is on the person who is alleging undue influence.
 However, if the alleged influencer had a fiduciary relationship (such as a spouse, child, or an agent under a power of attorney) with the older person, the burden may shift to him or her to show that there was no undue influence.

-At Suzanne R. Fanning PLLC, we have represented many clients in cases where undue influence was alleged.
+At Suzanne R. Fanning PLLC, our dedicated undue influence attorneys have represented many clients in cases where financial exploitation was alleged.
 We understand that these cases, particularly when they are between family members, can be very stressful and contentious.
 Whether you believe someone exerted undue influence on your loved one, or you have been unfairly accused of exerting undue influence, we can help.
 We will use our knowledge and experience to help evaluate the likelihood of success in your case, and we will advocate for you with both strength and support at this difficult time, to see that justice is done.

 Suzanne R. Fanning PLLC is located in Ann Arbor, Michigan, with ample free parking near the office.
 The firm is only minutes away from the Washtenaw County Courthouse.
 Suzanne R. Fanning PLLC regularly works with clients in Washtenaw, Wayne, Monroe, Livingston, Genesee and Lenawee Counties and throughout Michigan.